 2. Email Alerts, SMS escalation do have certain implementation alerts.

-Make sure that you have Visual studio 3 or more version in your system and a Microsoft subscription.
+Make sure that you have Visual Studio 3 or more versions in your system and a Microsoft subscription.

 Right Click on App’s Solution Explorer, and choose Add > Application Insights Telemetry... or Configure Application Insights.